 Close to 80% of men with TBI or PTSD suffer from low testosterone.
-Medical researchers have proven that testosterone replacement therapy has the ability to improve brain function, concentration and general wellbeing reducing the life altering strain brain these injuries have on men.
+Medical researchers have proven that testosterone replacement therapy has the ability to improve brain function, concentration, and general wellbeing reducing the life-altering strain these brain injuries have on men.

 How does the brain use testosterone?

 Testosterone plays a key role in the brain from organizational to bodily activation effects.
 Testosterone helps keep the psychophysiology (mental process) of the brain running smoothly.
 There is a strong dependency on testosterone in cognitive, emotional, and biobehavioral functions as well.
-Researchers have confirmed many times over that as men age, testosterone naturally decreases hindering the brains normal functions.
+Researchers have confirmed many times over that as men age, testosterone naturally decreases hindering the brain’s normal functions.

 Looking back at our main symptoms for low T, brain fog and moodiness are common among men over 35 years of age.